fabiensabatie/QuasR/README.md

 ```
 - A library is added from the QuasR website
 - The library is parsed :
-	|_ Typedefs and defines are gathered
+	|_ Typedefs, enums, structs, classes and macros are gathered
-	|_ Functions are gathered (name / return type / parameters names and types)
-	|_ Structures are gathered (name / type / inner variables type)
-- A .thrift file is generated using the parsing data
+- A .thrift file is generated using the parsed data
 - Thrift generates the appropriate code for the requested languages
 - The client side library is created using the previously generated code : includes thrift functions / QuasR communicating functions
 - The server side encapsulating program is generated using the previously built thrift file for each language : includes thrift functions / QuasR communicating functions / library functions